Prajwal-P/prajwal-p/README.md

 ### [Portfolio][website]

-## I'm a Tech Enthusiast and Developer
+## I'm a Tech Enthusiast and Full Stack Developer

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to for job opportunities where i can develop my skills